I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 “Yeah, who has his dick halfway up his bunkmate’s ass?”

-Everyone laughed, and the victim quickly escaped to his friends.
-We walked back, the tribe united.
-It took him a minute to get his dick to relax and realize how dissed he was.
+Everyone laughed at him.
+The victim quickly escaped to his friends.
+We walked back, the tribe reunited.
+It took the jock a minute to get his dick to relax and realize how dissed he was.
 He came roaring over, yelling like a banshee, straight at me.
 My quick step-aside only made him change direction.
 I put my back to a wall and prepared to be assaulted.
-His punch went wild and I heard the bones crack as his fist hit the cement wall.
+His punch went wild.
+I heard the bones crack as his fist hit the cement wall.
 It made him scream even louder as I scurried away.
 Waking up from their general torpor, the guards rushed in, grabbed the jock, and dragged him off to solitary.

 The guard asked me why he was attacking me.
 The kid victim told the guard that I had been defending him.